LaunchCodeEducation/lchs/src/chapters/functions/intro.rst

          im_really_a_tortoise.forward(side_length)
          im_really_a_tortoise.left(90)

+   This is inefficient!

    .. figure:: figures/3-turtle-squares.gif
       :alt: A gif showing a three Python turtles drawing one square each.

-This is inefficient!
-Rather than having to copy, paste, and then edit the loop, it would be nice if we could use the SAME lines of code over and over again.
+Instead of copying, pasting, and then editing the loop once for each turtle, it would be nice if we could use the SAME lines of code over and over again.

 *Functions* allow us to do this!